-St George’s School Windsor Castle
+St George’s, Windsor Castle

-Muddy says: More than just a chi-chi address, St George's is a chorister school, with royal links, excellent academics and music oozing from every corner.
+More than just a chi-chi address, St George's is a chorister school, with royal links, excellent academics and music oozing from every corner.

 Set across a collection of buildings, accessed via Datchet Road, the school is compact, homely and ‘lived in’ – there’s nothing overtly spangly or shiny or polished about it, but has an intellectual energy that I liked.
 Rather handily, it’s also right opposite Windsor and Eton train station and there’s a pub right next door.
 Here for the important stuff.

 This is a town centre school so you would assume that space is something of a luxury.
 Although the buildings are tightly packed in at the foot of the castle walls, it does boast an indoor pool, sports hall, large grass play areas, hard surface playground with tennis/netball courts, a wooden adventure trail and an outdoor classroom.